Danny-Yu-X/Danny-Yu-X/README.md

 - 🎓I am a second-year college student majoring in Computer Science at the University of California, Davis.
 - 👨‍💻 I am looking for internships related to software development and engineering!
 - 👀 I’m interested in programming and software development!
-- 🌱 I’m currently building projects in Python, C++, HTML, CSS, and JavaScript!
+- 🌱 I’m currently building front-end websites, full-stack applications, and cool games!
 - 📫 How to reach me: @dannyyu3512@gmail.com || @dxyu@ucdavis.edu

 <!---